 My second wild card is to ask what we might learn from other professions.
 Anecdotes are sometimes useful so here goes…

 Last year an unfriendly tree wrote off my car.
 I survived the crash due to the incredible expertise of the medical profession.
 This unwelcome event had an upside, however, in that it gave me an opportunity to compare the performance of two life changing professions: medicine and education.
 I had lots of time to catch up on reading about reading while experiencing our National Health Service at its best.
 Further, I was able to listen to the 2014 Reith lectures by the acclaimed surgeon Atul Gawande.
 He declared that he was in ‘the disturbance business’ and explored thorny issues, such as, ‘Why doctors fail’.
-I then read his book: ‘The Checklist Manifesto – How to get things right’ and watched with his TED talk: ‘How do we heal medicine?checklist-6-319x479Many of Gawande’s insights apply to getting things right in education.
+I then read his book: ‘The Checklist Manifesto – How to get things right’ and watched with his TED talk: ‘How do we heal medicine?Many of Gawande’s insights apply to getting things right in education.
 As a frontline surgeon, he drew upon keenly observed and detailed analyses of medical practice.
 His concept of our ‘necessary infallibility’ has much to commend it should we dare to explore more forensically why teaching fails while making sure teachers know that the purpose of so doing is to work with them to improve the quality of teaching and achieve better outcomes for children.

 Medicine and education are ‘person-to–person’ services subject to human fallibility and to human ingenuity for solving problems: success is won by learning from our mistakes.
 Both professions look to research for solutions.
 They also rely on knowledgeable and skilled practitioners to make sure that as far as possible decisions are ‘evidence-based’ and ‘proven’ in practice.
 Equally important, they must be capable of making sound judgements when faced with the hard question: ‘what should we do when research is inconclusive, evidence is lacking and doing nothing is not an option?’